CUBRID/cubrid-manual/en/admin/control.rst

 *   All message groups under "$set 5 MSGCAT_SET_ERROR" in the **CUBRID/msg/en_US (in Korean, ko_KR.eucKR** or **ko_KR.utf8)/cubrid.msg** $ file indicates the server error messages.

-When you write code, it is recommended to use the error code name rather than the error code number.
-For example, the error code number for violating the unique key is -670 or -886.
-However, users can easily recognize the error when it is written as **ER_BTREE_UNIQUE_FAILED** or **ER_UNIQUE_VIOLATION_WITHKEY** .
+When you write a C code with CCI driver, we recommend you to write a code with an error code name than with an error code number.
+For example, the error code number for violating the unique key is -670 or -886, but users can easily recognize the error when it is written as **ER_BTREE_UNIQUE_FAILED** or **ER_UNIQUE_VIOLATION_WITHKEY**\.

+However, when you write a JAVA code with JDBC driver, you have to use error code numbers because "dbi.h" file cannot be included into the JAVA code.
+For JDBC program, you can get an error number by using getErrorCode() method of SQLException class.

 ::